omar-rawajfi/new-new-/index.md

 ## Growth mindset
 A **growth mindset** can be defind as: A mindset that enables a person to embrace challenges, to persists through obstcles, to exart effort (no pain,no gain), to learn forme criticsm, and to be inspired by the success of others.

-#####things to do on the road to maintain a growth mindset
+#####things to do on the road to maintain a growth mindset.

-1.stop LOOKING AT YOUR PHONE EVERY 5 MINUTS
+1. stop LOOKING AT YOUR PHONE EVERY 5 MINUTS.
-2.look back on the day that just ended for mistakes and reflect on them 3.read more books bitch
+2. look back on the day that just ended for mistakes and reflect on them.
+3. read more books bitch.

 personal information
 ```personal information